 A 24-hour GA Terminal (GAT) is available at LEBL, with Customs, Immigration, and Quarantine (CIQ) clearance on site 24H.
 There is a consortium of three ground support providers managing the GAT, one of which is Universal Aviation Spain.
 Universal Aviation Spain has an office located inside the GAT, with its own private VIP and crew lounges as well—free for its customers.

 Always provide your ground handler with aircraft type, registration (tail number), flight number if non-private flight, and estimated arrival time.
-GenDec is always needed, but especially for international arrivals from outside the Schengen area, provide the crew/passenger information in advance so your ground handler can advise immigration.
+GenDec is always needed, but especially for international arrivals from outside the Schengen area, provide the crew/passenger information in advance so your ground handler can advise Immigration.
 The full schedule is needed in advance at most Spanish airports, as airport slots need to be arranged for arrivals and departures.
 A to-be-advised (TBA) schedule is not accepted in case airport slots are required for this reason.

-All 4th-party services, including in-flight catering, transportation, and aircraft services, can be set up on credit by your ground handler.
+All 3rd-party services, including in-flight catering, transportation, and aircraft services, can be set up on credit by your ground handler.
 If in-flight catering menus are needed, they’ll be provided to the operator.
 Your ground handler will look after all government fees on credit.
 Ground handling charges, landing fees, and aircraft parking charges are based on maximum takeoff weight (MTOW).
 Airport taxes for customs/immigration services are charged based on passenger count, not crew.
 Estimated invoices for ground handling and all associated service charges can be generated before arrival.

 High-quality hotels – including large international chains – are plentiful in the Barcelona area.
-The average price of a 4-star crew room is 140-150 Euros per night, but this increases during high season, or if special events – such as the Spanish Grand Prix or Barcelona Boat Show – are taking place.
+The average price of a 4-star crew room is 140-150 Euros per night, but this increases during high season or special events – such as the Spanish Grand Prix or Barcelona Boat Show – are taking place.